willailora/bartimer/README.md

     Set the timer and interval durations.
 Enter hours (max 999), minutes (max 59), and seconds (max 59).
     Set the number of progress bars for the timer and interval.
+     (If set to too large a value, the minimum number of pixels is 1, so the window will expand horizontally if the window width is not large enough.)
     Click the "Start" button to begin the timer.
     Click the "Stop" button to pause the timer.
     Click the "Resume" button to resume a paused timer.